JeonHR/OTP_Tracking_While/README.md

   - Recorded logs allow for quick troubleshooting
 - Create an infinite loop for checking the Equipments
   - overcome the time limits of windows scheduler through a loop system
-  - reduce the cpu usage by optputting the result of false
+  - reduce the cpu usage by returning the result of false